MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     daughter:A2PL EPI INCH leader noble
     'Your daughter will probably be a noble leader'

     ??? ??? ???   ???
-    2SG NEG DEO thief
+    NEG DEO thief 2SG
     'You shouldn't be a thief'

     (???)  ?????
     (that) responsibility:A1PL.EX
     'our responsibility', or 'It is our responsibility'

 Third person singular pronominal topics are usually omitted, but they can be explicitly stated to reduce ambiguity.
-This is especially important when the topic is possessed and the following noun could be interpreted as its genitive.
+This is especially important when the first noun is possessed and the following noun could be interpreted as its genitive.

     ??? ???
     NEG joke